- This course has passed.

-This three day class will enable participants to explore a variety of kiln techniques such as reactive fusing, iridescent fusing, deep fusing and other exciting ways of manipulating glass in the kiln.
-We will also look at slumping including drop out moulds, pot melts, as well as exploring open-faced moulds, creating form and texture for casting glass.
-Technical factors such as kiln firing, glass properties and in-depth discussion will be ongoing throughout the course.
-An intensive course of kiln activity, which will provide participants with a thorough grounding in kiln basics as well as more advanced techniques.
+Explore a range of techniques for manipulating glass in the kiln.
+On our 3-day glass kilnworking course you will learn about fusing processes such as reactive fusing, iridescent fusing and deep fusing.
+We will also look at slumping, drop-out moulds, pot melts and open-faced moulds - creating form and texture in cast glass.
+Technical instruction on things such as kiln firing schedules and glass properties will be covered and in-depth discussion will be ongoing throughout the course.
+An intensive course of kiln activity, offering a thorough grounding in kiln basics as well as some more advanced techniques.

 Helga is co-founder and director of The Glass Hub and as well as working tirelessly backstage, teaches warm glass courses.